 Lunch program: A cafeteria lunch is available for student purchase on a daily basis.
 The menu is available on our school newsletter and website.
 Two entree choices and a salad option are available each day, along with a variety of side dishes.
 Extra milk and/or water may be purchased.
+For the 2021-2022 school year, lunch will be provided free of charge.
+Students who wish to purchase additional a-la-cart items will be charged for those items.
+Adult lunches are not included in the free lunch program (this includes staff members).

-CAFETERIA PRICES Meal SY 2018-19
+CAFETERIA PRICES Meal SY 2021-2022

 Elementary Lunch \$2.75

-Adult Lunch \$3.75
+Adult Lunch \$4.75

 Reduced Price Lunch \$0.40

 Extra Milk \$0.50

 Ice Cream \$1.00